fraczak/k/BIG_PICTURE.md

 Functions `bit0`, `bit1`, and `zero` are "constant polymorphic functions", meaning:

 - constant: if defined, they always return exactly the same value;
-- polymorphic: they are defined for more than one pair of input and output type: functions `bit0` and `bit1` are of type `?X -> $bit`, and `zero` is of type `?X -> $byte`, where `?X` denotes an unconstrained type pattern, also denoted as `?(...)`.
+- polymorphic: they are defined for more than one pair of input and output types: functions `bit0` and `bit1` are of type `?X -> $bit`, and `zero` is of type `?X -> $byte`, where `?X` denotes an unconstrained type pattern, also denoted as `?(...)`.